 The first time you walk through the Law School building, you will find professors’ office doors open.
 You will see them speaking with students in offices, classrooms, and hallways about issues ranging from complex legal topics to upcoming weekend plans.

-As a student at Mercer, you will likely find yourself working alongside distinguished professors in service to the community, and in co-curricular activities such as the Law Review, moot court, mock trial and client counseling competitions.
-Nothing satisfies our professors more than watching bright, motivated individuals evolve over the course of their three years at Mercer and make the transition from student to colleague.
+As a student at Mercer Law, you will likely find yourself working alongside distinguished professors in service to the community, and in co-curricular activities such as Mercer Law Review and the Mercer Advocacy Counsel which includes, moot court, mock trial and client counseling competitions.
+Nothing satisfies our professors more than watching bright, motivated individuals evolve over the course of their three years at Mercer Law and make the transition from student to colleague.